How Can I Repair My Stomach Lining?

 Thankfully, you can heal your stomach lining with some natural supplements that are easy to digest and filled with nutrients.

-- Bifidobacterium lactis: lactis is a multi-purpose beneficial bacterium that inhabits the gut, and it assists with digestion and fights damage to the G.I. lining caused by pathogenic bacteria.
+- Bifidobacterium lactis: B. lactis is a multi-purpose beneficial bacterium that inhabits the gut, and it assists with digestion and fights damage to the G.I. lining caused by pathogenic bacteria.
 Benefits include decreasing G.I. inflammation, preventing diarrhea, and relieving constipation when taken regularly; the anti-constipation benefit allows colostrum’s growth factors to reach the intestinal wall more easily.
-B. lactis belongs to the genus Bifidobacterium and is commonly added to yogurt and other dairy products.
+B. lactis belongs to the genus Bifidobacterium and is commonly added to yogurt and other commercial dairy products.

-- Bifidobacterium longum: longum is one of the thirty-two species belonging to the genus Bifidobacterium.
+- Bifidobacterium longum: B. longum is one of the thirty-two species belonging to the genus Bifidobacterium.
 It is one of the initial colonizers of a newborn’s G.I. tract, and although not a significant bacterium in the adult G.I. tract, its ability to produce lactic acid helps prevent the growth of pathogenic gut microbes.